PE and Sport Premium

 · Sports Coaching for staff to help the teachers up-level their skills through in-house training.
 As a result, children are assessed with higher accuracy allowing teachers to ensure PE and sport provisions are tailored to meet individual needs.

-· By the end of 2017, 40% of our Year 6 children could swim competently, meeting the national curriculum requirement to swim confidently and proficiently: over a distance of at least 25 metres, using a range of strokes effectively, and able to perform safe self-rescue in different water-based situations.
+· By the end of 2019, 80% of our Year 6 children could swim competently, meeting the national curriculum requirement to swim confidently and proficiently: over a distance of at least 25 metres, using a range of strokes effectively, and able to perform safe self-rescue in different water-based situations.
+Currently there are 32% of children in Y6 who can swim 25 metres.

 Please see the below reports which include a breakdown of how our funding has been used and how we intend to ensure future sustainability.